Whether you’re vegetarian or not, you’ll love these hearty walnut mushroom enchiladas!

 Cheese is an optional but tasty addition here.
 Throw some on top before popping the enchiladas in the oven if you want to!

-Twenty minutes later and you are ready to eat.
+Twenty minutes later and your walnut mushroom enchiladas are ready to eat.

 Enjoy as is or top with additional chopped veggies, cilantro, or hot sauce.

-The full recipe is below.
+The full walnut mushrooms enchiladas recipe is at the end of this post.
 I hope you enjoy them as much as Matt and I did!

 - Tart Cherry Pie Snack Balls